petr-ngn/Markowitz_Efficient_Frontier_Python/README.md

 $$E(r)_{P} = \sum_{i=1}^{k} w_i \times E(r)_{i}$$

-Pertaining to the portfolio volatility (portfolio risk), let us first denote a vector assets' weights (for a single combination) as:
+Pertaining to the portfolio volatility (portfolio risk), let us first denote a vector of assets' weights (for a single combination) as:

 $$a =
       \begin{bmatrix}